kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1898 May</span> Freshly rested, Aguinaldo and his men return to Cavite with a knock-off Sint Maarten flag they bought from Alibaba and a shipful of stuffed toys from Hong Kong Disneyland.

-- <span class=year>1898 June</span> Aguinaldo declares independence from Spain, forgetting about the Americans who transported him back to the Philippines from Hong Kong and who are now negotiating with Spain to take the islands for themselves.
+- <span class=year>1898 June</span> Aguinaldo declares Philippine independence from Spain, forgetting about the Americans who transported him back to the country from Hong Kong and who are now negotiating with Spain to take the islands for themselves.

 - <span class=year>1898 June</span> Fifty Spanish soldiers barricade themselves in a church in Baler, Quezon to shoot the movie *1898, Our Last Men in the Philippines*, which will later win the Goya Awards for best costume.